AthanorLabs/atomic-swap/docs/stagenet.md

 To connect to a different Ethereum network, follow [Setup](#setup) steps 4-7 but with your desired network.
 Then, start `swapd` with your specified private key file, endpoint, and chain ID.
 Common chain IDs can be found [here](https://besu.hyperledger.org/en/stable/Concepts/NetworkID-And-ChainID/).

-> Note: this command will deploy a new instance of `Swap.sol` to the network, as it has not been deployed onto any other networks currently.
+> Note: this command will deploy a new instance of `SwapFactory.sol` to the network, as it has not been deployed onto any other networks currently.
 If you want to use an already-deployed swap contract, remove the `--deploy` flag and pass in the address using `--contract-addr=<addr>`.
 You need to have funds in your account to deploy the contract.

 ```bash
 ./swapd --env stagenet --ethereum-privkey=<network>.key --monero-endpoint=http://localhost:18083/json_rpc --wallet-file=stagenet-wallet --ethereum-endpoint=https://<network>.infura.io/v3/<your-api-key> --ethereum-chain-id=<network-chain-id> --deploy